pforpond/VaME/readme.md

 ## How to Install
 ### Windows + Linux
-Download VaME.zip and extract to a place of your choosing Binaries for both platforms are included
+Download VaME.zip and extract to a place of your choosing Binaries for both platforms are included.
+Linux users may have to mark vame_linux as executable before it will run.

 ### macOS
 Download VaME.zip and extract into a place of your choosing.
 Use [QB64](https://github.com/QB64Official/qb64) to compile [vame.bas](https://github.com/pforpond/VaME/blob/main/vame.bas) and place alongside the data folder.